-If you’ve been injured on the job, you might be wary of submitting a workers’ compensation claim.
+If you’ve been injured on the job, you might be wary of submitting a workers compensation claim in Virginia.
 Often, people in this position are worried that they’ll lose their job.
 Instead of filing a claim, they might use sick time or vacation days to nurse their injuries and hope to return to work without missing a beat.

 Another scenario is that your employer specifically asks you not to file a claim because they’re worried about an OSHA violation or an increase in insurance premiums.

 We understand that this situation is nerve-wracking.
 On the one hand, you’re trying to heal and recover from an injury.
 At the same time, you’re worried about the fate of your career.

 In this article, we’ll discuss where the law protects you and where it may fall short in preserving your job.

 Employers in Virginia can dismiss an employee for any reason unless that reason happens to be illegal.
 This law might sound harsh, but it also works to protect an employee’s freedom.
 Just like an employer can fire you at any time, you are also free to leave.